 Humidity control.
 This is crucial.
 Just like humans, guitars and other musical instruments are healthiest living between 40% and 50% relative humidity.
 I have seen others who suggest higher numbers, but I doubt they have ever visited the Southwest.
 The key is to try to keep your instrument in a stable state of humidity.
 This can be a challenge.
 Relative Humidity varies enormously.
 In dry places like Santa Fe, we see it drop below 30% RH on a regular basis.
+It goes into single digits on some days.
 Average high relative humidity in places like Tampa or New Orleans is over 70%.

 Well made musical instruments without protection cannot sustain this variation without signs of movement and often damage.
 We see frets sticking out of fingerboards, loose binding and cracks on one extreme, back-set necks, loosened joints and swollen soundboards on the other.
 Dramatic changes in a short time are the worse.
 An inexpensive hygrometer that has been calibrated is a good investment for your guitar case and equally or more importantly, for the room where your guitar is being played and stored.
 If you are using a chap-stick or lotion, it is a good sign your guitar is dry.